vporton/carbon-flow/README.md

 is a security bug in ERC-20 that affects for example crypto exchanges) and use less gas.
 But many legacy softwares don't support ERC-1155, in this case use ERC-20.

-## Sum of Several Tokens

-_When starting to work on this bounty, I first overengineered: My system of summing several tokens in fact protects only as much as the capacities of exchanges would allow.
-So instead just issue several independent tokens and allow to exchange at a limited rate the main token._

-The code for sum of several tokens is slow, supports only a very small number of issuers, and is not recommended to be used.
-Nevertheless I keep that code (and this its description) in the repository for art and history of programming purposes.

-It tackles the problem if once of the token issuing entities would be hijacked by each of them having its own token.
-The M+C token is formed as a sum of values of several tokens.

-So, I create a child/parent tree of ERC-1155 tokens.
-To each parent balance the sum of all its child balances is added.

-When a parent token is transferred and its own balance is not enough, the contract chooses its first child (among the tokens that the given user holds in a non-zero amount) and transfers it (recursively).
-If its amount at a particular user is not enough for the transfer, then the next token (among the tokens that the given user holds in a non-zero amount) is transferred (recursively), etc.

-The tokens that a given user holds in non-zero amounts are kept in a double linked list.
-This avoids considering zero-amount tokens when doing a transfer (to improve performance).

-The above solves the cheating by one of the lower parties trouble, as allows removal of a child token.
-However, if the hijacker or anyone else sells fake tokens at an exchange, this security measure does not work.
-So it is recommended to trader to limit their allocated funds at exchanges that they provide to exchange for my tokens to limit the damage.
-When a hijacking is found, the hijacking token should be removed from the list of children tokens ASAP to limit the damage.

-The structure of the tree can be set only by the owner, because otherwise a malicious issuer could make the tree big, so producing high gas consumption or even out-of-gas errors.

 ## Other problems

 Some DAOs cannot be ERC-1155 smart wallets (because ERC-1155 smart wallet must implement